I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

 Perform actions which increase the likelihood of the deal to get closed:

-Organise (video) calls between the buyer and the seller.
+Organise (video) calls between the buyer, seller, decision-makers.

-Arrange in-person meetings between the buyer and the seller, etc.
+Arrange in-person meetings between the buyer, seller, decision-makers.

-In case of any conflict of interest between your client and your personal contact representing the counterparty, the priority should be protecting your client (i.e. fiduciary duty, variable compensation, etc.).
+In case of any conflict of interest between the client and a personal relationship representing the counterparty, the priority should be protecting the client (cf.: fiduciary duty, variable compensation...).

 Minimise the reputational risk: